HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am the Associate Director of the [ETAIC (Embodied Technology for Autonomy, Intelligence, and Control) Research Lab](https://etaic.github.io/) at the University of Texas at Arlington, working with [Prof. Eric Tseng](https://www.nae.edu/248787/Dr-Hongtei-E-Tseng), a member of the [National Academy of Engineering](https://www.nae.edu/).
 I am currently conducting postdoctoral research in the [Safe AI Lab](https://safeai-lab.github.io/) at Carnegie Mellon University, working with [Prof. Ding Zhao](https://www.meche.engineering.cmu.edu/directory/bios/zhao-ding.html).
+I am also the Associate Director of the [ETAIC (Embodied Technology for Autonomy, Intelligence, and Control) Research Lab](https://etaic.github.io/) at the University of Texas at Arlington, working with [Prof. Eric Tseng](https://www.nae.edu/248787/Dr-Hongtei-E-Tseng), a member of the [National Academy of Engineering](https://www.nae.edu/).
 I received my Ph.D. from School of Vehicle and Mobility at Tsinghua University, co-advised by [Prof. Zhi Wang](https://www.svm.tsinghua.edu.cn/essay/74/1854.html) and [Prof. Shengbo Eben Li](https://www.svm.tsinghua.edu.cn/essay/80/1812.html).

 I was the recipient of the Outstanding Ph.D.
 Graduate, the Outstanding Doctoral Dissertation Award, and the “Shuimu Scholar” talent program at [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2024.
 My doctoral research directly contributed to the successful industry deployment of reinforcement learning methods in developing advanced driver-assistance systems and energy management systems, significantly enhancing the operational efficiency of connected and automated vehicles.
 Notably, the control systems I developed have been implemented in leading automotive companies such as [BYD Auto](https://www.byd.com/us), [Dongfeng Motor](https://www.dongfeng-global.com/), [SAIC Motor](https://www.saicmotor.com/english/index.shtml), and start-up automotive companies such as [Hybot](http://www.hybot.com.cn/).